harisont/arre/README.md

    ```
    where `CMD` can be `google` or `sphinx`.
 Note that:
    - `google` uses Google Speech Recognition (not to be confused with the more advanced, paid [Google Cloud Speech API](https://cloud.google.com/speech/)).
 It has a fairly good language model for Italian and requires a working internet connection
-   - `shinx` uses [CMUSphinx](https://cmusphinx.github.io/wiki/).
-On paper, this is a better tool for the job: it supports Italian, it supports custom keywords and it even works offline.
+   - `sphinx` uses [CMUSphinx](https://cmusphinx.github.io/wiki/).
+On paper, this is a better tool for the job: it is highly configurable, it supports custom keywords and it even works offline!
 In practice, unfortunately, I could never get it to work despite doing all the necessary boring setup described above.
 You're very welcome to show me what I am doing wrong.
 5. TODO: transcribe a trial!
 6. TODO: generate the PDF